solids4foam/pybind11foam/README.md

 Although not been demonstrated in article, the solid mechanics test cases can be run in parallel via the standard OpenFOAM MPI approach without any changes; in that case, each processor has its own local copy of the Python interpreter.
 To do that, use the provided ./AllrunParallel script.

+### Docker notes ###

+Alternatively, It is possible to run the code via Docker, as explained next:

+First, pull the Docker image:

+    docker pull philippic/pybindfoam

+Next, create a container from this image:

+    docker create --entrypoint /bin/bash --name pybindfoam -it philippic/pybindfoam

+Then, start the container running with:

+    docker start pybindfoam

+Finally, attach to the container with:

+    docker attach pybindfoam

+Then when you are done, you can type "exit" to exit the container.
+This will also stop the container.

 ### Who do I talk to? ###

     simon.rodriguezluzardo@ucdconnect.ie
     philip.cardiff@ucd.ie

 ### References ###